-On one hand, Zapier carries out the low-level, tedious tasks that take up brain space and sap productivity.
+On one hand, Zapier carries out the low-level, tedious tasks that take up brain space and sap productivity in less time.
 On the other hand, the tool makes sure that you don’t overlook crucial elements of your workflow.
 For instance, if you use multiple messaging tools, you might forget to check one platform or the other.
 This means missing an important sales lead or a time sensitive issue.
-Zapier integrates all messaging platforms and centralizes notifications so you only have to check one messaging app to get your day’s updates.
+Zapier integrates all messaging platforms and centralizes notifications cross-platform so you only have to check one messaging app to get your day’s updates.

 Every team has a unique culture, communication process and project workflow.
 Dysfunctions that arise in team settings are only magnified when workers cannot coordinate or communicate effectively and efficiently.
 Overcoming these obstacles leads to greater productivity, synergy and creativity as a team.
 The power of group collaboration apps is changing the way people work together and expanding the possibilities for creative solutions and project workflows.
 Group collaboration tools also help increase business longevity and personal connections because they make it much easier to stay connected.

 Google Workspace is often known as "all those Google apps":